Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2020BoardReport.md

 ---
+layout: default-en
 title: 2020 Annual General Meeting of the Lac Notre Dame and Usher Lake Association
 description: AGM Lac Notre-Dame and Usher Lake Association
 date: 2020-09-26T13:10:52-05:00
 ---

-# 2020 Annual General Meeting minutes
+## 2020 Annual General Meeting minutes

-## Agenda
+### Agenda

 Annual General Meeting - Online via Zoom, August 22, 2020, 10:00 am

 Mandate of the association:
 "to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all".

-## Constitution of the meeting - quorum based on registered members
+### Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, opened the meeting.
 By the time of the meeting, 40 members had paid their membership fees.
 24 members joined the online meeting.
 Quorum requires at least 25% of members be present - so quorum was reached.
 Bylaws require that only members who've paid the $10 fee can vote.